jding05/zappy/README.md

 * **Fun part**: Zappy is about creating families, surviving by eating food and collecting stones in order to level up.
 Each level has different requirements for a ritual, which makes the adventure more and more difficult for the AI players, which play on their own, without any help form their creator.
 The game is over once 6 members of one family reach the highest possible level (8).
 </br></br>

-# Code Highlight from entire game
+# Code Highlight From Entire Game
 ```
 file: zappy/server/src/socket/s_utils.c